 There are rumors that the nasty old dictator, so nasty that it makes one long for Franco, no offense intended, hasn’t been able to cope with the stress and has had a small stroke, or possibly two.
 He’s not looking or sounding terribly coherent, with respect, but then telling whether or not Joe Biden has had a stroke is a bit like telling whether or not Calvin Coolidge had died.
 The usual tests have limited application.

 My old friend Andy Martin, formerly with the Virginia Farm Boys, a.k.a. the CIA, has come up with an interesting theory – a military coup by obeying orders.
-According to his analysis, which usually commands attention, the Pentagon realised months ago that the Administration’s all in one go big bang withdrawal policy would make Adolf Hitler’s decision to invade the Soviet Union look sensible.
-Apparently the boys in the Pentagon warned the boys down town but then decided to obey orders and await events, in other words the collapse of the Administration.
+According to his analysis, which usually commands attention, the Pentagon realized months ago that the Administration’s all in one go big bang withdrawal policy would make Adolf Hitler’s decision to invade the Soviet Union look sensible.
+Apparently, the boys in the Pentagon warned the boys downtown but then decided to obey orders and await events, in other words, the collapse of the Administration.

 Secretary Blinken looks on TV as though he can’t wait to get off camera to check his emails for responses to his resume.
 Vice-President Harris is probably typing up her resume as we speak, which shouldn’t take too long, no offense intended.